Third Avenue–149th Street station: History

 The station opened on July 10, 1905, along with the 149th Street–Grand Concourse station and the connection with the IRT Lenox Avenue Line in Manhattan.
 Free transfers were provided between the subway and the existing 149th Street elevated station of the IRT Third Avenue Line, which opened in 1887.
 The convergence of the two rapid transit lines, the surface trolley lines along Third Avenue and 149th Street, and the ensuing commercial development led to the coining of the name "the Hub" for the intersection in the early 20th century.

 The city government took over the IRT's operations on June 12, 1940.
 Following the closure of the Third Avenue elevated in 1973, free paper transfers were provided between the subway and the Bx55 limited-stop bus, which replaced the elevated.
 However, scalpers would often resell these transfers for 50 cents.
 Because of the unique transfer, the station was one of the first to test the MetroCard system in the early 1990s, and the paper transfers were finally scrapped in 1997 with the wider rollout of the MetroCard.

 In 1981, the MTA listed the station among the 69 most deteriorated stations in the subway system.

+In 1996, ceramic mosaics by Jose Ortega were installed at the station, as part of the MTA's Arts for Transit program.
+The MTA announced in 2025 that a customer service center would open at the station.

 Station layout

-The station has two tracks and two side platforms, with no crossovers between the platforms.
+The station has two tracks and two side platforms, with no crossovers or crossunders between the platforms.
 The station has been renovated, with ADA-accessible elevators installed on both sides of the station.

 The station tiles have dark red and dark green/gray lower accents and dark red upper border.
 There are ceramic mosaics, installed in 1996 under the MTA's Arts for Transit program, entitled Una Raza, Un Mundo, Universo (One Race, One World, One Universe), by Jose Ortega.
 Four such mosaics are on each platform near the fare control.
 The token booths are built into the wall.
 Prior to the renovation, terra cotta "3" plaques were on the platform walls.
 One of these has been preserved at the New York Transit Museum.

 Immediately east (railroad north) of the station, past Bergen Avenue, the tracks ascend to become an elevated structure for the trip to East 180th Street.
 This is the longest section of elevated track built under IRT Contract I. At the El level, one can still see the shortened supports for former track connections with the Third Avenue El.
 The express run to the next express station north, East 180th Street is 3.4 mi long and bypasses seven stations, making it the second-longest express run in the system behind the 3.5 mi express run between 125th Street and 59th Street–Columbus Circle on the IND Eighth Avenue Line, which also bypasses seven stations.